 But it’s true — not only does it kill your appetite, it’s full of nutrients, antioxidants and ‘modifies cells in the obese state’ one study concluded.

-I read through every single study published by medical journals while working on my Wander Argentina article about yerba mate.
+I read through every single study published by medical journals while working on my comprehensive Wander Argentina article about yerba mate.

 ‘Puertas Cerradas’: Closed Door Restaurants of Buenos Aires